MichalOst3389/Movie-Recommendation-system/README.md

 After running 3 different types of models (collaborative based filtering, content based filtering, and a hybrid approach) I found the baseline collaborative model to have the best performance with an RMSE of 1.9.
 While not great, it was much better then both other models which had RMSEs of 2.8.

 ![Alt text](https://github.com/MichalOst3389/phase_4_project/blob/main/Visuals/collab%20model%20metrics.png)

+# Conclusions and Actionable Insight

+1.)
+Deploy the new Collaborative Based Filter.

+2.)
+Add more movies to our database, especially those from less represented genres.

+3.)
+Obtain more data about writers, actors/actresses, and any other relevant information to enhance our recommendations.

+4.)
+Encourage users to rate and watch more movies, as this will increase the likelihood of receiving personalized recommendations for movies they'll enjoy.